 We will first start with windump.
 Again, this is a Command Line Input (CLI) tool, which does not have any GUI front-end.
 All option parameters are Unix-style where you type hyphen (-) with a letter.
-Here, you need to learn some of the command to capture the packets.
+Here, you need to learn some of the commands to capture packets.
 As you can see from the output below, there are many arguments/options!
 Fortunately you do not need to learn all the commands as we will only cover the basics.